 (Cover Photo: USA Today Sports/Brad Rempel)

-This piece was originally posted on April 13th, 2018.
-You’ll notice that the tone of the piece most reflects the words that I wrote when he retired but it has also been updated in anticipation of the 2024 Hall of Fame vote.
+This piece was originally posted on April 13th, 2018, when Mauer collected his 2,000th career hit.
+It has been updated in anticipation of his induction into the Hall of Fame on Sunday.

 Joe Mauer: Career Highlights